ExtCore/ExtCore-Docs/getting_started/tutorial_service.rst

 web application and the result will change.

 You can find the complete source of this sample project on GitHub:
-`ExtCore Framework 1.1.1 Sample Web Application That Registers a Service Inside the Extension <https://github.com/ExtCore/ExtCore-Sample-Service>`_.
+`ExtCore framework 2.0.0-alpha1 sample web application that registers a service inside the extension <https://github.com/ExtCore/ExtCore-Sample-Service>`_.